-You need to specify exactly which portion of the selling process your inside sales team will handle.
+You need to specify precisely which portion of the selling process your inside sales team will handle.
 Do you want them cold calling and qualifying prospects?
 Would you prefer they speak only with hot leads?
 Do you want them to work on follow-ups with customers you already have?
-Or should they handle the entire process from beginning to end?
+Should they handle the entire process from beginning to end?

 You might want a mix of inside and outside sales agents to handle the job.
-Determining the precise part or parts of the sales process you want inside sales agents to handle provides clarity on any other portions of your company you need to set up.
+Determining the correct part or parts of the sales process you want inside sales agents to attack, provides clarity on any other portions of your company you need to set up.

 Set Goals and Establish KPIs

 Creating sales goals and establishing KPIs from the beginning sets expectations for the inside sales team you build.
-This also gives your hiring manager an idea of what to look for while interviewing potential candidates.
-Once you establish your team, you can introduce the performance metrics you intend to meet.
+This goal creation also gives your hiring manager an idea of what to look for while interviewing potential candidates.
+Once you establish your crew, you can introduce the performance metrics you intend to meet.

 Create Effective Scripts and Cadences

-Some salespeople continue to insist that scripts are useless, yet if you listened to their calls you’ll notice a pattern they follow.
+Some salespeople continue to insist that scripts are useless, yet if you listened to their calls, you'd notice a pattern they follow.
 Rather than allowing agents to converse on the fly, an effective inside sales team makes use of sales scripts.
 They unify your team’s message and keep it aligned with company goals.

 Provide Diligent Manager Training

 It is just as important to train managers as closely as you train your agents.
-No matter how well you build your inside sales team, they will be lost without effective management.
+No matter how well you build your inside sales team, you will lose them without effective management.
 Provide training for your managers tailored to how you want your company run.

 Hold Regular Meetings and Training Sessions

 Once you have your inside sales and management teams set up, it is imperative to hold consistent meetings and training sessions.
 Run over performance metrics and call reports to let your team know where they are at in terms of sales goals and KPIs.
-When your team is up to date on their performance, they will know which areas they need to work on.
+When your team is up to date on their performance, they will know focus areas in which they need to improve.

-Team meetings also provide an opportunity for you to publicly praise fantastic agent performance.
+Team meetings also provide an opportunity for you to praise fantastic agent performance publicly.
 When you recognize members of your sales team both individually and as a whole, you encourage them to continue performing well.
 You can also offer incentives to motivate your agents to outdo their previous performance.